Open All Hours in one-off return

 Mark Freeland, the BBC's controller of UK comedy production, said: "I am absolutely delighted to welcome back to BBC comedy the magic pairing of David Jason and Roy Clarke.

 "Having the chance to see Arkwright's beloved shop again, now run by Granville, I hope will bring broad grins to lots and lots of faces at Christmas."

-BBC1 controller Charlotte Moore said: "BBC1's Christmas schedule suddenly feels complete with the addition of this classic British comedy."
+BBC One controller Charlotte Moore said: "BBC One's Christmas schedule suddenly feels complete with the addition of this classic British comedy."